laser cutter reservations are online

 Laser Cutter Templates

 You can now laser cut using AutoCAD, Rhino3D and Adobe Illustrator.
 Please cut directly from the application you are designing in; this prevents errors that occur in translation between programs.
 All files must use one of the supplied templates.
-The template files can be downloaded here (unzip to use) or obtained by logging onto a lab computer and looking under the G drive in the Student Resources folder in the ‘Laser Cutter Template’ subfolder.
+The template files can be downloaded here (unzip to use) or obtained by logging onto a lab computer and looking under the G drive in the ARCH-FILER\Student Resources folder in the ‘Laser Cutter Template’ subfolder.
 AutoCAD files can be saved in 2015 or earlier DWG format.

 The templates provide a pre-defined bounding box that matches the laser cutter bed dimensions (18” x 32”).
 You can copy the bounding box as many times as you want in the same file; this way you won’t need to have multiple files.
 The template provides layer colors pre-set for cut, score, fold and skip (the score color will occur before cut).